 Camellias have been a part of the southern landscape for almost 200 years.
-They are native to the Orient and were introduced into the U.S. near Charleston, South Carolina in 1786.
+They are native to Asia and were introduced into the U.S. near Charleston, South Carolina in 1786.
 The common name camellia refers to varieties and hybrids of Camellia japonica and to the less known varieties of C. sasanqua and C. reticulate.
 Read more about sasanqua camellias.

 Camellias can serve several functions in the landscape including foundation plantings, screens, accent plants, background groupings and hedges.
 Maximum benefit can be achieved by mass plantings or groupings.